sskoczyl/crash-course/README.md

 ```
 docker-compose up -d
 ```
-Wher running mentined commands, you should have `.env` file, which contains defined enviromental variables, in root directory.
+When running mentioned commands, you should have `.env` file, which contains defined enviromental variables, in root directory.
+Exampe contents of `.env` are shown in `example_env` file (it contains all enviromental variables used by project).
 After succesfully running these comands development server should be accesible at http://localhost:8000.

 ## Dependencies